dmenezesgabriel/datadev/docs/llm-evals.md

 - Format compliance
 - Safety and toxicity

+## Are you succeeding?

+- You can deploy changes confidently
+- Failures are caught before users see them
+- You understand your systems behavior

 ## References

 - [Dave Ebbelaar - Why Most AI Projects Fail and How to Fix It](https://www.youtube.com/watch?v=a3SMraZWNNs&t=18s)